aj177/edav/Aarti blogpost1/blogpost1.md

 ---

 ## Why Facebook Dropped $19B On WhatsApp - dejunked charts

-## The Question:
+### The Question:

-< a href = "http://techcrunch.com/2014/02/19/facebook-whatsapp/?ncid=twittersocialshare">This blog</a> aims to explain "Why Facebook Dropped $19B On WhatsApp"?
+[This blog](http://techcrunch.com/2014/02/19/facebook-whatsapp/?ncid=twittersocialshare) attempts to showcase "Why Facebook Dropped $19B On WhatsApp"?
 Based on the data from Onavo and Jana Mobile, the author concludes that the main reason is WhatsApp's reach into Europe and Emerging markets.

-## The Charts:
+### The Charts:

-Since the focus of the blog, is WhatsApp's market share vs Facebook, I would represent this with a sharp faceted bar plot.
+Since the focus of the blog is WhatsApp's market share vs Facebook, I would represent this with a sharp faceted bar plot.

 Alternatively, I would visualize market leadership as a choropleth map.
 In this instance, I used a 5-class sequential, ColorBrewer Blue Green hue and jenks classification.
-Light blue represents fb messenger prevalence while the green scaling intensity showcases WhatsApp dominance.
+Light blue represents fb messenger prevalence; the green scaling intensity showcases WhatsApp dominance.

 Current viz:
 <Graphics file: /Users/Aarti/blogpost1/messaging-international.jpg>